Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The majority of our points were earned in the 12 months prior to our trip.

-It took that long to stagger the card applications and achieve the minimum spend requirements needed to earn the sign-up bonus offers.
-At the beginning of our trip we had 10 different credit cards that all featured major sign-up bonuses.
+It took that long to stagger the card applications and achieve the minimum spend requirements needed to earn the welcome bonus offers.
+At the beginning of our trip we had 10 different credit cards that all featured major welcome bonuses.

 As mentioned earlier, Josh also earned some rewards points over the past few years through occasional travel for work.